Michael Jackson: Death

-News of his death spread quickly online, causing websites to slow down and crash from user overload, and it put unprecedented strain on many services and websites including Google, AOL Instant Messenger, Twitter and Wikipedia.
-Overall, web traffic rose by between 11% and 20%.
-MTV and BET aired marathons of Jackson's music videos, and Jackson specials aired on television stations around the world.
-MTV briefly returned to its original music video format, and they aired hours of Jackson's music videos, with live news specials featuring reactions from MTV personalities and other celebrities.
+News of his death spread rapidly online, causing websites to slow down or crash from heavy traffic, and placing unprecedented strain on services including Google, AOL Instant Messenger, Twitter, and Wikipedia.
+Overall web traffic increased by between 11% and 20%.
+MTV and BET aired marathons of Jackson's music videos.
+MTV briefly returned to its original music video format, broadcasting extended blocks of his videos alongside live news specials featuring reactions from MTV personalities and other celebrities.
+President Barack Obama sent a letter of condolence to the Jackson family, and the House of Representatives observed a moment of silence.